sfc-gh-aperezgonzalez/mcp-client-demo/README.md

 You'll need a Programmatic Access Token (PAT) or OAuth token.
 For PAT:

-1. In Snowflake, go to your user profile
+1. In Snowflake, go to "Users & roles", select a user
 2. Navigate to "Programmatic Access Tokens"
 3. Generate a new token
 4. Copy the token value (it will look like a long JWT string)